yyumna/climatechange_ai/ICLR2020_workshop.md

 There are two tracks for submissions.
 Submissions are limited to 4 pages for the Papers track and 3 pages for the Proposals track (in PDF format), and *must* be anonymized.
 References do not count towards the page total.
 Supplementary appendices are allowed but will be read at the discretion of the reviewers.
 All submissions *must* explain why the proposed work has (or could have) positive impacts regarding climate change.

-For examples of previous submissions, see our [ICML 2019](https://www.climatechange.ai/ICML2019_workshop) and [NeurIPS 2019](https://www.climatechange.ai/NeurIPS2019_workshop) workshops.
+For examples of previous submissions, see our [ICML 2019](https://www.climatechange.ai/ICML2019_workshop) and [NeurIPS 2019](https://www.climatechange.ai/NeurIPS2019_workshop) workshops. **We strongly encourage authors to consider applying for our mentorship program,** for which applications are due Jan 14 (more information [here](#submission-mentorship-program)).

 #### PAPERS track
 *Work that is in progress, published, and/or deployed*